0

 Even if you don't offer SEO, your agency can benefit from ranking for certain terms.
 What about "PPC agency your city" or "creative agency your city"?
 Ranking for those keywords with high purchase intent will drive hot leads to your website.
 And anyone with an SEO background will quickly share with you all of the long-term benefits SEO has to offer.

 Guest blogging is a popular off-page SEO strategy and a great way to build quality links to your agency site to improve your organic presence.
+But remember that guest posts are all about showcasing your agency's expertise, not just getting a link to your site.

 That being said, SEO is far from the only reason to create engaging and informative content, be it on your site or as a guest post.
 By writing for reputable publications you position yourself as an expert in your field.
 "Guest posting is dead" articles pop up once or twice a month, but it's far from reality.